-Simple Tip To Secure Your WordPress Website
+Simple Tip to Secure Your WordPress Website

 Each automated or manual cyber attack starts with gathering as much information about the targeted website or server as possible.
 Usually, the first step would be the “poc scanning”, which aims to locate and identify an execution environment setup.
 Website owners tend to neglect the protection of such information and probably not aware of the risk accompanied.
 In this post, you will learn a simple technique that you can use to improve your website security.